melange-re/melange/README.md

 - if `npm` is installed, `npx esy` can be used to run Esy locally

-An [Esy project starter](https://github.com/melange-re/melange-basic-template) also exists to get started quickly with Esy.
+An [Esy project starter](https://github.com/melange-re/melange-basic-template) also exists.

-Once the repository has been cloned, run `esy` in the project root.
+After cloning the template, run `esy` in the project root.

 ### [Nix](https://nixos.org/learn.html)

 Melange has good support for Nix:

-- `nix run github:melange-re/melange#mel -- --help` runs melange.
-- `nix shell github:melange-re/melange#mel -c $SHELL` enters a shell with `mel` and `melc` in `$PATH`.
-Try out `mel --help` for available options.
 - `github:melange-re/melange` can be added as a [flake](https://nixos.wiki/wiki/Flakes) input
+- the melange flake provides a `melange.overlays.default` overlay that adds melange to `pkgs.ocamlPackages.melange`

 ### OCaml version compatibility